-1. Introductory Assignment: a written essay.

-Pass/fail evaluation.

-2. Home Exam: a written essay

-Graded evaluation counts for 40% of the total grade.

-3. Research Notebook/ diary: written notebook/ research diary to be briefly evaluated by seminar leaders and handed back to you.

-Pass/fail evaluation.

-- 4. Group oral presentation: oral presentation of research findings Pass/fail evaluation. - 5.
-Field Report: written field report based on the group research Graded evaluation counts for 60% of the total grade.
+- 1. Introductory Assignment: a written essay.
+Pass/ fail evaluation. - 2.
+Home Exam: a written essay Graded evaluation counting 40% of total grade. - 3.
+Research Notebook/ diary: written notebook/ research diary to be briefly evaluated by seminar leaders and handed back to you.
+Pass/fail evaluation. - 4.
+Group oral presentation: oral presentation of research findings Pass/fail evaluation. - 5.
+Field Report: written field report based on the group research Graded evaluation counting 60% of total grade. an individually

-All assignments must be passed to take the exam.
-Deadlines are fixed and there is no room for making individual adjustments.
-Exams are handled by the OsloMet exam office through the Inspera system, whilst other assignments are handed in through Canvas or to seminar leaders directly.
+All assignments must be passed in order to take the exam.
+Deadlines are fixed and there is no room for individual adjustments.
+Exams are handled by the OsloMet exam office through the Inspera system, whilst other assignments are handed in in Canvas or to seminar leaders directly.
 Seminar leaders will assess the assignments, while the exams will be assessed by one internal and one external examiner.
-OsloMet oversees all practicalities concerning the exams.
+OsloMet is in charge of all practicalities concerning the exams.